rmarzahn/rmarzahn.github.io/EVALUATION.md

 - Did the flight traffic in some regions of the world react differently?

 ## User Story
-Using the Cognitive Walkthrough method, the following work describes how a person from the target audience can use the visualizations and if the given questions can be answered.
+Using the Cognitive Walkthrough method *(Usability Body of Knowledge 2010)*, the following work describes how a person from the target audience can use the visualizations and if the given questions can be answered.

 The initial impression of the web application is very clean and minimalistic.
 However, a short introduction giving some contextual information about what the provided visualizations are going to address is missing.